ShrineFox/PersonaVoiceClipEditor/README.md

 ## Encoding
 - **Drag Files To Encode**: Selected files or a folder containing them will be converted to the target sound format using ``VGAudio.exe``.
 Output will appear in a folder named ``Encoded`` next to the source files.
 - **Drag Files To Decode**: Same as above, but ignores the selected sound format and outputs files as ``.wav``.
-- **Use New Loop Points**: Uses the specified start/end sample numbers to infinitely loop the audio track.
+- **Use Loop Points**: Uses the specified custom start/end sample numbers to infinitely loop the audio track.
+- **Use Existing Loop Points**: If input file is an ADX, we will attempt to use the existing start/end points (useful for decrypting/changing volume).
+Overrides custom set loop points.
 - **Loop Entire Track**: Ignores the start/end sample numbers and infinitely loops the track between the very first and very last sample.
-- **Use New Encryption Key**: Uses the provided keycode to encrypt output ``.adx`` when encoding.
-If the input is already an encrypted ``.adx``, this is used to remove encryption.
-If unchecked, existing encryption will not be affected by encoding.
+Overrides all other loop options.
+- **Decrypt if Encrypted**: Uses the provided keycode to decrypt an already-encrypted ``.adx`` when re-encoding.
 ## Renaming
 - **Ordered Filenames From Txt File**: See below.
 - **Source Sound Files Path**: The folder containing sound files used in the ``.txt`` list.